Aiotex/Voice-Chat-Bot/README.md

 if you are speaking but there isn't any audio playing in discord, try to set your microphone as the default input device in the settings.
 For windows, Got to `Settings < System < Sound`, and change the input device to the one you currently use.

-- Latency when speaking

-You might notice a notable delay from when you start talking until the audio is played in the VC.
-From testing, it seems like the audio is being buffered before it's sent out to discord and I don't think there is a fix for it right now.